 The illusion of choice.

-Like Marcion of Sinope (85-160AD), a contemporary of his, Ignatius wanted a unified church completely removed from the faith of Moses and the Prophets, everyone which pointed to Yahshua HaMashiach and which Yahshua likewise stood upon.
-And he employed the epistles of Paul to do his bidding.
+Like Marcion of Sinope (85-160AD), a contemporary of his, Ignatius wanted a unified church completely removed from the faith of Moses and the Prophets—in other words, everyone who pointed to Yahshua HaMashiach and whom Yahshua likewise stood upon—and he employed the epistles of Paul to do his bidding.
 Consider Ignatius’ familiar tactic—one which even the Protestants would later apply.
 The whole of Scripture is to be employed as a lens, and therefore dissected, through Paul.
 Certainly not the other way around.
 Paul cannot possibly fail the Deuteronomy 13 test.
 Rather, Deuteronomy 13 fails Paul.

 Ignatius argues against taking the narrow path when he writes:

 “Moreover, I urge you to do nothing in a spirit of contentiousness, but in accordance with the teaching of Christ.
 For I heard some people say, “If I do not find it in the archives, I do not believe it in the gospel.”
 And when I said to them, “It is written,” they answered me, “That is precisely the question.”
 But for me, the “archives” are Jesus Christ, the unalterable archives are his cross and death and his resurrection and the faith that comes through him; by these things I want, through your prayers, to be justified.”

 Marcion would assign Yahuah to the villainous Demiurge of Neo-Platonism, creator of the physical world, whereas Ignatius was simply content relegating the Tanakh to antiquated myths.
 Same difference.
 They were strange doctrines, he said.
 Worthless.
 For Ignatius, anyone who does not agree with the Christian religion and lives in accordance with Torah has fallen from grace.